You want to write a book, a goal that's been nagging at you for weeks, months, maybe longer. You keep starting. Then

 You, in turn, demonstrate your commitment to your writing by agreeing to work with me for a minimum of six months.
 This commitment virtually ensures you will make significant progress—in fact, it’s not uncommon for clients to power through a complete first draft within six months.

 Exactly how we work together will depend on where you are in your writing journey.
 Here are the three options:

 2. Ongoing Coaching for Feedback and Accountability—You’re ready to start writing in earnest (perhaps you’ve even started) and you’d like a thought partner—someone to hold your hand, hold you accountable, give you feedback, teach you about craft, and with whom you can discuss big ideas and deeper themes.
 If this sounds like you, shoot me an email describing your book and writing background and let’s schedule a time to talk.
 I offer six-month coaching packages of various levels depending on how often you'd like to meet and how many pages you anticipate producing.
-True fact: More than 65 percent of clients who sign up for coaching with the goal of producing a complete first draft in six months succeed!
+True fact: More than 65 percent of clients who sign up for coaching with the goal of producing a complete first draft (or a polished book proposal) in six months succeed!

 Shari Caudron with her client Tamra Ryan, author of The Third Law, at Tamra’s book launch party